 If you’re getting ready for a job interview as a Dynamics 365 developer, it’s good to know common questions and have examples ready.
 Let’s dive into some of those questions about plugin development and see how they work with real code examples!

-1. What is a plugin in Dynamics 365?
+1. What is a Plugin in MS CRM?

 public void Execute(IServiceProvider serviceProvider)